binghamtonuniversity-cs110/template-lab0-introduction/README.md

 `gedit lab1.py &`

-If there is no file in the current folder named *lab1.py*, then gedit will create a new empty one for you (remember, you can check your current folder location with *'pwd'*).
+If there is no file in the current folder named *lab1.py*, then gedit will create a new empty one for you (remember, you can check your current folder location with `pwd`).
 If the file does exist, it will edit the existing file.

 :bulb: The ampersand at the end of the command says to run this application in the background.
 This will allows you to write some code, save it, then run it in the shell without quitting gedit.